Jonathanlight/email-server-true/README.md

 # email-server-true

-> Check if the mail server is correct or exists
+> Check if the domain mail is correct or exists

 ## Install